EVNII/CSPB-3308-Team-3-Project/WEEKLY_STATUS.md

 ### Mark Wilkening

 - Read codebase provided by Yuzhou to prepare for coding of features
 - Monday standup attendance

+### Max Panning

+- Read codebase provided by Yuzhou
+- Created an upload page to allow people to upload pdfs of works
+- started to create a rudimentary testing framework
+- Monday standup attendance

 ### Yuzhou Shen